Ask Slashdot: Is Deliberately Misleading People On the Internet Free Speech? - Slashdot

 There is also some wiggle room as long as warnings or disclaimers are included.

-Some warnings and disclaimers are what we'd call "compelled speech," because the government requires businesses to say
+Some warnings and disclaimers are what we'd call "compelled speech," because the government requires businesses to say them.

-...why can't everyone else?
-The police, after all, enforce the rules of society so if lying is okay for them should be okay for everyone else.
+I have no idea if this is an extremely serendipitous random spam post, or expert tongue-in-cheek humor.

-Ad's are not free speech protected (Score:2)
+Ad's are not free speech protected (Score:4, Interesting)

 Just like yelling "Fire" in a crowded theater (Score:2)